opnfv/nfvbench/nfvbenchvm/README.rst

     - qemu-img (CentOs) or qemu-utils (Ubuntu)
     - kpartx

-.. note:: the image build process is based on `diskimage-builder
+.. note:: The image build process is based on `diskimage-builder
           <https://docs.openstack.org/diskimage-builder/latest/index.html>`_
           that will be installed in a Python virtual environment by nfvbenchvm build script build-image.sh.